anthonybanion/anthonybanion/README.md

 # Hi, I'm Anthony Bañon 👨‍💻

-🎓 **System Analyst** | 🔧 **Backend Developer** | 💡 Passionate about building clean and scalable software.
+🎓 **System Analyst** | 🔧 **Backend Developer**

-I'm a backend developer and systems analyst from Argentina, passionate about building robust and scalable software solutions.
+I'm a backend developer and systems analyst, passionate about building robust and scalable software solutions.
 My work focuses on backend architecture, clean code practices, and effective system design.
 I also enjoy exploring various programming languages, development paradigms, and modern frameworks to broaden my expertise.

-This GitHub profile reflects my ongoing journey in software development, showcasing personal projects, open-source contributions, and technical experiments.
-Whether it's refining performance, designing APIs, or learning a new language, I’m always aiming to grow as a professional.

 - 🔧 Tech enthusiast with a deep love for backend development.
 - 🎯 Focused on quality, maintainability, and continuous improvement.